 “He lived so many lives, had so many careers.
-Each one could be its own movie,” says Joseph, the producer on the upcoming Ronald Reagan biopic.
+Each one could be its own movie,” says Joseph, the producer on the upcoming Reagan biopic.

 It’s why the project’s writer, Howard Klausner (“Space Cowboys”), once said the story should be a miniseries, not a feature film.